Silleellie/VBPR-Reproducibility/README.md

                         Learning rate for the VBPR network -seed 42, --random_seed 42
                         random seed
+  -exp comparison, --experiment comparison
+                        Whether to perform the comparison experiment with Cornac, or the additional one with feature extraction using ClayRS
 ```

 Project Organization
 ------------
     ├── 📁 clayrs_can_see                <- Package containing a modified version of clayrs with VBPR support
     │
-    ├── 📁 data                        <- Directory containing all data generated/used by the experiment
+    ├── 📁 data                          <- Directory containing all data generated/used by both experiments
     │   ├── 📁 interim                       <- Intermediate data that has been transformed
     │   ├── 📁 processed                     <- The final, canonical data sets used for training
     │   └── 📁 raw                           <- The original, immutable data dump
     │
-    ├── 📁 models                       <- Trained and serialized models at different epochs
+    ├── 📁 models                        <- Trained and serialized models at different epochs for both experiments
+    │   ├── 📁 additional_exp_vbpr           <- Models which are output of the additional experiment via clayrs
-    │   ├── 📁 vbpr_clayrs                  <- Models which are output of the experiment via clayrs
+    │   ├── 📁 vbpr_clayrs                   <- Models which are output of the comparison experiment via clayrs
-    │   └── 📁 vbpr_cornac                  <- Models which are output of the experiment via cornac
+    │   └── 📁 vbpr_cornac                   <- Models which are output of the comparison experiment via cornac
     │
-    ├── 📁 reports                       <- Generated metrics and reports by the experiment
+    ├── 📁 reports                       <- Generated metrics and reports by both experiments
+    │   ├── 📁 results_additional_exp        <- AUC system wise and per user evaluating additional experiment clayrs models
-    │   ├── 📁 results_clayrs                <- AUC system wise and per user evaluating clayrs models
+    │   ├── 📁 results_clayrs                <- AUC system wise and per user evaluating comparison experiment clayrs models
-    │   ├── 📁 results_cornac                <- AUC system wise and per user evaluating cornac models
+    │   ├── 📁 results_cornac                <- AUC system wise and per user evaluating comparison experiment cornac models
-    │   ├── 📁 ttest_results                 <- Results of the ttest statistic for each epoch
+    │   ├── 📁 ttest_results                 <- Results of the ttest statistic for each epoch for both experiments
+    │   ├── 📄 additional_exp_output.txt     <- Stdout of the additional experiment terminal which generated committed results
-    │   └── 📄 experiment_output.txt         <- Stdout of the terminal which generated committed results
+    │   └── 📄 comparison_exp_output.txt     <- Stdout of the comparison experiment terminal which generated committed results
     │
-    ├── 📁 src                           <- Source code for use in this project
+    ├── 📁 src                           <- Source code of the project
     │   ├── 📁 data                          <- Scripts to download and generate data
     │   │   ├── 📄 create_interaction_csv.py
+    │   │   ├── 📄 create_tradesy_images_dataset.py
     │   │   ├── 📄 dl_raw_sources.py
     │   │   ├── 📄 extract_features_from_source.py
     │   │   └── 📄 train_test_split.py